fauxless/crosscode-ninja-skin-rework/README.md

-# Warning!
-There's currently a crash issue I'm working on fixing.
-Please follow the steps in 'Issues' to resolve this temporarily.

 # crosscode-ninja-skin-rework-main
 Overwrites nearly all of the original textures for Lea with textures befitting of the Ninja Skin DLC.
 Requires DLC to work properly.
 Please note that I am not at all a professional pixel artist, so some of these textures could use some more work.
 In any case, if you feel you want to make some changes, you absolutely can.